pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/README.md

 in controller actions.

 ### Controller
-For setting up the *Filter Service* (including Product List with `Zend\Paginator`) within the controller use following
+For setting up the *Filter Service* (including Product List with `Knp\Paginator`) within the controller use following
 sample:

 ```php